asvyatov/whisper-backup/README.md

   -h, --help            show this help message and exit

 ```

+as storage-args:
+for s3: region
+for gcs: region
+for hdfs: endpoint for webhdfs, or comma separated list of endpoints

 Notes:
 * Purge removes Whisper backups in the datastore for Whisper files not